best-tufts/intro_to_trajectory_analysis/README.md

-# Introduction to 16S Data Analysis with DADA2
+# Introduction to Trajectory Analysis with Monocle3

 ## Learning Objectives